rainadoshi6/my_website/content/post/markdown-syntax.md

 ---
 authors:
 - Hugo Authors
-date: "2019-03-11"
+date: "2021-09-15"
-excerpt: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
+excerpt: Get to know me better!
 hero: /images/hero-2.jpg
-title: Markdown Syntax Guide
+title: My Journey
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.